airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](./https://media.giphy.com/media/lJnAXeJO8tE7E37mxq/giphy.gif)

-So the backdoor seems to be trying to reach a random DNS name and check some conditions, like the last digit of the IP address have to be greater than 128...
+So the backdoor seems to be trying to reach a random DNS name and check some conditions, like the last digit of the IP address has to be greater than 128...
-It keeps track of number of tries by writing its state in a locla file.
+It keeps track of the number of tries by writing its state in a local file.
 By setting the correct number you can predict the next DNS name...

 But all this stuff is not needed to understand the challenge.
 The backdoor is based on a state machine implemented inside the `FLARE13` object.
 By understanding the automata, you reach the interesting function `FLARE14.flared_56`.
-This function handle commands from the C&C, but with something more.
+This function handles commands from the C&C, but with something more.

 Each time the C&C sends a command, the function also checks a particular collection `ObservableCollection` named `FLARE15.c`: